- 02 Mar

 Construction sector companies are urged to think about protecting their cash flow as recent news reports suggest that insolvencies in the sector have increased substantially.

-A recent report in CityAM (10th of February 2020), states that whilst the total number of insolvencies in the UK has risen by just under 5%, the situation within the building and construction sector, is that there has been an almost 18% hike in the number of businesses entering Administration (a form of insolvency).
+A recent report in CityAM (10th of February 2020), states that whilst the total number of insolvencies in the UK has risen by just under 5%, the situation within the building and construction sector is that there has been an almost 18% hike in the number of businesses entering Administration (a form of insolvency).

 Construction Sector Protection Against Insolvencies

-This suggests that the construction and building sector is being hit hard by business failures, and these will be having a significant impact on the cash flow of companies within the sector.
+This suggests that the construction and building sector is being hit hard by business failures, and these will have a significant impact on the cash flow of companies within the sector.
 Only last year we reported on potential help for sub-contractors that were hit by the collapse of Carillion.
 However, financial failure can affect companies both large and small.

 Even if a customer manages to avoid entering into any type of insolvency, late payment due to cash flow issues can still put significant pressure on the cash flow of the business.